 According to definition in physics, a potential difference and as such the protonmotive force, $\Delta p{\rm mt}$, is not a force (Cohen et al. 2008).
-The fundamental forces of physics are distinguished from motive forces (e.g. Δp{mt}) of statistical and irreversible thermodynamics.
+The fundamental forces of physics are distinguished from motive forces of statistical and irreversible thermodynamics.
 Complementary to the attempt towards unification of fundamental forces defined in physics, the concepts of Nobel laureates Lars Onsager, Erwin Schrödinger, Ilya Prigogine and Peter Mitchell (even if expressed in apparently unrelated terms) unite the diversity of generalized or 'isomorphic' flow-force relationships, the product of which links to the dissipation function and Second Law of thermodynamics (Schrödinger 1944; Prigogine 1967).
-A motive force is the change of potentially available or 'free' energy (exergy) per isomorphic motive unit (force=exergy/motive unit; in integral form, this definition takes care of isothermal and non-isothermal processes).
-A potential difference is, in the framework of flow-force relationships, an isomorphic force, F{tr}, involved in an exergy transformation, defined as the partial derivative of Gibbs energy, $\partial{tr}G$, per advancement, $\partial{tr}\xi$, of the transformation, tr (the isomorphic motive unit in the transformation): $F{tr} = \partial{tr} G/\partial{tr} \xi$ (Gnaiger 1993a,b).
-This formal generalization represents an appreciation of the conceptual beauty of Peter Mitchell's innovation of the protonmotive force against the background of the established paradigm of the electromotive force (emf) defined at the limit of zero current (Cohen et al. 2008).
+A motive force is the change of potentially available or 'free' energy (exergy) per isomorphic motive unit (force=exergy/motive unit; in integral form, this definition takes care of non-isothermal processes).
+A potential difference is, in the framework of flow-force relationships, an isomorphic force, $F{\rm tr}$, involved in an exergy transformation, defined as the partial derivative of Gibbs energy, $\partial{\rm tr} G$, per advancement, $\partial{\rm tr} \zeta$, of the transformation, tr (the isomorphic motive unit in the transformation): $F{\rm tr} = \partial{\rm tr} G/\partial{\rm tr} \zeta$ (Gnaiger 1993a,b).
+This formal generalization represents an appreciation of the conceptual beauty of Peter Mitchel's innovation of the protonmotive force against the background of the established paradigm of the electromotive force (emf) defined at the limit of zero current (Cohen et al. 2008).